OSGeo/OSGeoLive-doc/en/quickstart/52nWPS_quickstart.rst

   :align: center

 * Click on the link to open the 52nWPS-TestClient.
-* Make sure that you have started :doc:`Geoserver <../quickstart/geoserver_quickstart>` since the demonstrations require data from the local Geoserver installation.
+* Make sure that you have started :doc:`GeoServer <../overview/geoserver_overview>` since the demonstrations require data from the local GeoServer installation.

 .. image:: ../../images/screenshots/1024x768/52n_test_client.png